-Note: This page describes the original version of the CHomP software, which shares part of the code with the RedHom project developed by the CAPD group.
+Note: This page describes the original version of the CHomP software.
 A totally new version of the CHomP software is currently under development.

 Introduction - brief introduction to the basic CHomP software, which explains some of the most basic concepts and provides instructions on how to use the program chomp.